-- Want to do more?
-Should you wish to further your education, all courses receive credit towards the Tourism & Hospitality Management diploma program. - Expanding opportunities.
-The demand for skilled, creative and qualified individuals in the hospitality industry is increasing.
-The skills you'll learn in the Food & Beverage Management program will prepare you for a career in a growing industry. - Instructional and industry support.
-NIC's instructors are recognized for their strong hospitality and tourism experience, and the Food & Beverage Management program encourages active connections with local hospitality industries.
-You'll work closely with industry professionals, participate in field trips, and learn from guest speakers, all of which create valuable links between you and future employers. - A community of learning.
-Students practice their applied skills in a formal dining room and cafeteria setting.
-This real working environment allows you to interact directly with the public and work with students of the Professional Cook (Culinary Arts) program.
-You'll gain confidence, practice teamwork, and participate in successful dining experiences.
+- Expanding opportunities.
+The demand for skilled, creative, and qualified individuals in BC's tourism and hospitality industry is increasing.
+The skills you'll learn in the Tourism & Hospitality Management certificate program prepare you for a career in a growing industry. - Instructional and industry support.
+NIC's instructors are recognized for their strong hospitality and tourism experience.
+This program encourages active connections with local tourism and hospitality industries.
+You'll work closely with NIC alumni and industry professionals, participate in field trips to the top local and regional hotels and resorts, and learn from guest speakers, all of which create valuable links between you and future employers. - Want to do more?
+Further your education and receive credit towards the Tourism & Hospitality Management diploma as well as NIC's Business Administration degree.

-This program focuses on the specific skills needed for food and beverage supervisors and managers.
-Over the span of eight months, students learn the business skills necessary to compete effectively in the marketplace.
+This program focuses on the specific skills needed for supervisors and managers.
+Over the span of eight months, you'll learn the business skills necessary to compete effectively in the marketplace.